CESNET/metacentrum-user-docs/docs/computing/trap-command/index.md

 - What action is taken upon receiving a `SIGTERM` can be defined via `trap` command.
 - `SIGKILL` cannot be trapped, ignored nor reacted to.

-This construction is useful to clean up after failed jobs and in most cases it is sufficient (see [section below](#caveats) for potential pitfalls.)
+This construction is useful to clean up after failed jobs **where the user is not interested in any data produced by the job** and in such cases we encourage users to apply it (see [section below](#caveats) for potential pitfalls.)

 ## Trap both EXIT and TERM